dani8439/js_advanced_concepts/Section9/notes.md

     </script>
 ```
 Using the module pattern, able to make something available to the outside world, using a public API and returning it, and attaching it to a variable.
 Other modules can explicitly say they want to use the global variable and be explicit over what they are using.

+# Module Patterns Pros and Cons

+Using an IIFE we're able to create a function scope that mimics a module scope.
+Everything in it will run because we're immediately invoking it, and only return to a variable as it's accesible on the global scope.
+So `fightModule` is a global variable.

+Benefit of it is that we're only revealing one variable just once.
+Hiding everything else.
+Everything we want to make public we can attach to that variable.
+It's great for maintainability.
+By definition a module is self contained now.
+A well designed module like this can just contain functionality and also lower the depenencies on other parts of the cohorts.

+If we do something like say, modifying the jQuery inside of it, won't do it everywhere else.
+It's contained.
+It's decoupled.
+Won't effect the outside parts.
+Can have one team working on one part, another on the other, no issues.

+Other great thing is reusability.
+Can copy parts of the code over and over.
+Have 1 place in our code that has the fight function, don't have to change in multiple places one place to go if we want to change it down the line.

+Two main problems in this.
+First is that we're still technically polluting the global namespace. `fightModule` is on the global namespace.

+Other issue is that we don't necessarily know all the dependencies.
+Have to make sure that the order of the script tags is correct.
+For ex, if we moved the jquery script tag code to the bottom of the page *after* we used the code, it breaks.
+Computer has no idea because it was declared after.
+How do we solve this?
+Had 2 major solutions.